my passion as a therapist

 It was also the catalyst for me to really look at my own beliefs about who I am and who I “should be.”

-an introvert among extroverts in a family with an intertwined intimacy style
+an introvert among extroverts in a family with an entangled intimacy style

 As, an introvert growing up in a family of strong extroverts, hunkering down in my room reading, creating or simply recharging “my batteries” wasn’t tolerated.
 Looking back, I realize that my desire for solitary activities and time to myself was probably frightening from the world view of a parent who was an extrovert.